-Mr. Laviolette is currently employed as President for Goldspot Discoveries Corp/ President/Director Newfound Gold Corp/ Director of Goldspot Discoveries and Casino Gold Corp.
-His responsibilities include market/portfolio analysis, appraising and vetting assets on a technical basis, providing valuation estimates, and reviewing corporate financial statements.
 Mr. Laviolette was employed as a mining analyst with Pinetree Capital Ltd. ("Pinetree") in Toronto from February 2014 to September 2015.

 His responsibilities at Pinetree include market/portfolio analysis, reviewing and vetting assets from a technical perspective and providing valuation estimates, analyzing and summarizing technical reports on resources, feasibility and corporate financial statements.